k2datascience/ds-foundations/1-python.md

 ### <a name="section-b"></a>2.
 Assignments

 1. Complete the entire book and all the exercises.
 If you get stuck, review the solution code on the GitHub repository.
+The "case study" chapters are optional, but highly recommended.

 ---